checkstyle/contribution/checkstyle-tester/README.md

 The tool runs Checkstyle through maven and makes use of your checkstyle branches, so maven and git is required to be installed as well.
-Depending on the type of external projects you wish to generate reports for, you may require other tools like Git or Mericural, for Git and HG repositories respectively.
+Depending on the type of external projects you wish to generate reports for, you may require other tools like Git or Mericural, for Git repositories respectively.

 ## Command Line Arguments